gregory-ledenev/My-Portfolio/README.md

 - Launch your actions right form iMessage and share results with your contacts
 - Associate reminders with actions
 - Create Lists from templates on schedule or location change
-- Debug your actions using breakpoints, inspectors, logs etc.
+- Debug your actions using breakpoints, inspectors, logs, etc.
 - And much more!

 "Alloy - launcher and automator" is suitable for any user.
 No matter who you are, a newbie, or an experienced user, you will find Alloy handy and fun to play with.
-Newbies can easily make simple Actions in minutes just by defining simple workflow combining several tasks together.
-Experienced users can build more sophisticated Actions using loops, conditional operators, Web Services, workflow calls etc.
+Newbies can easily make simple Actions in minutes just by defining a basic workflow combining several tasks together.
+Experienced users can build more sophisticated Actions using loops, conditional operators, Web Services, workflow calls, etc.

 "Alloy - launcher and automator" is wherever you need it.
 You can make Siri Shortcuts for any Alloy's Actions and then launch those Actions from Siri by speaking certain phrases.
 It is even possible to make Siri Shortcuts that run in background without leaving Siri...
-You can use Alloy right from Messages to share Action's result (e.g tip calculation) with friends.
-Or you can use Alloy's Widget in the Notification Center to get quick access to the Favorite Actions etc.
+You can use Alloy right from Messages to share Action's result (e.g., tip calculation) with friends.
+Or you can use Alloy's Widget in the Notification Center to get quick access to the Favorite Actions, etc.

 "Alloy - launcher and automator" combines the best of two worlds:
 Advanced launcher with dynamic favorites based on your habits, location, and usage statistics.
-Sophisticated workflow engine, which allows to build Actions utilizing REST Web Services, system and Cloud services, installed apps, etc.
+Sophisticated workflow engine, which allows building Actions using REST Web Services, system and Cloud services, installed apps, etc.

 Sample Actions that Alloy can do with just one click are: